 As most photographers will tell you, a camera does nothing more than control the amount of light that reaches the sensor (film or digital), and it's the photographer that determines what the camera sees.
 That said, the specific camera, or camera system, dictates how much of the photographer's vision can be recorded.
-I currently use a Canon DSLR system.
+I currently use a Canon DSLR system for most of my photography and a Sony mirrorless system for the rest.

 - Canon EOS 1D X Mark II